wilsonh4522/apcsa-freedom-project/blog/entry01.md

 ### What I am doing for a couple of weeks
 * Continue using the Swift Playground app to learn more about C++
 * Watch more videos
-* Play in the Swift Playground to test code
+* Play in the Swift Playground to test code by looking at the documentation at swift website